Editor’s Note: NaturalPetsHQ.com is supported by readers and may earn for purchases made through links in this post.

 - Avoiding urinating or defecating due to pain

 - Grouchy attitude

 In more serious cases, you might see uncoordinated movements such as wobbly gait, dragging the toes or stumbling.
 Occasionally, a dog will present with complete paralysis of the rear legs.
 Less commonly the front legs or all four legs are paralyzed.

-Then there are cases that start with pain and progress to wobbly gait and paralysis over a period of hours or days.
-The most severe form of the disease–ascending myelomalacia–involves bleeding in the spinal column that can lead to respiratory paralysis and death.
+Some cases start with pain and progress to wobbly gait and paralysis in hours or days.
+The most severe form of the disease- ascending myelomalacia -involves bleeding in the spinal column, leading to respiratory paralysis and death.
 Thankfully, this last form is rare and is not represented in the table below.

 Diagnosing IVDD in Dogs

 Making a 100% accurate diagnosis of IVDD requires advanced imaging techniques such as CT scan, magnetic resonance imaging (MRI) or myelogram.
 These all require that a dog be anesthetized or heavily sedated and are usually saved for more severe cases.

 We can often get a pretty good idea of the diagnosis based on history, symptoms, and plain radiographs (x-rays).
 A complete physical exam is also invaluable for identifying and localizing neurological deficits in dogs with IVDD.